walston/ulmar-rss/README.md

 ## Local Setup

-1. `npm run setup` to copy the prerequisite scripts.
+1. `npm run setup-local` to copy the prerequisite scripts.
 2. edit `.env` after setup to point `$HOST` to the podcast host url & `$PATH_TO_AUDIO_STORAGE` to the appropriate path on `$HOST`.

+## Host Setup

+1. `npm run setup-post-receive` to copy the post-receive script